An intelligent stethoscope for the diagnosis of lung diseases

 Identification of respiratory diseases at an early stage is essential for delivering the appropriate treatment, but diagnosis often relies on direct auscultation with a stethoscope and needs medical expertise.
 Thus, auscultation cannot be currently referred to health care workers, pharmacists, nurses, or even patients.

-Therefore, we imagined Pneumoscope, an innovative concept of an unsupervised digital stethoscope powered by Artificial Intelligence.
+Therefore, EssentialTech Center are working closely with Prof. Alain Gervaix, from the Hôpitaux Universitaire de Genève (HUG) and the NGO Terre des Hommes on Pneumoscope, an innovative concept of an unsupervised digital stethoscope powered by Artificial Intelligence.
 The solution is a device made of a microphone which records lung and heart sounds coupled with AI-based algorithms that analyze sound features and associate them with a disease.
 The results are then displayed on a user-friendly app, helping the user to grade breathing difficulties and optimize treatment delivery without any medical knowledge required.
-The project is the result of a close collaboration between the Hôpitaux Universitaire de Genève (HUG), Terre des Hommes foundation and EssentialTech Center.

 – Proof of Concept (POC)